osmosis-labs/osmosis/x/validator-preference/README.md

 Validator-Set preference is a new module which gives users and contracts a better UX for staking to a set of validators.
-For example: a one click button that stakes to multiple validators.
+For example: a one click button that delegates to multiple validators.
 Then the user can set (or realistically a frontend provides) a list of recommended defaults (Ex: governors, wosmongton, chain/stack contributors etc).
 Currently this can be done on-chain with frontends, but having a preference list stored locally eases frontend code burden.